Website Monitoring

 Page TransitionCaptures changes between different pages or views in a Single Page Application (SPA).Log/Event

-Custom EventsDeveloper-defined events to capture meaningful interactions that aren’t automatically recorded by the web monitoring SDK.Log/Event
+Custom EventsDeveloper-defined events to capture meaningful interactions that aren’t automatically recorded by the website monitoring SDK.Log/Event

 User

 In Dash0's data model, a User refers to a unique visitor to the website.
-Initially, the SDK assigns an anonymous user ID using local storage or cookies.
+Initially, the SDK assigns an anonymous user ID using local storage.
 This allows tracking across sessions even before authentication occurs.
 When the user logs in, developers can call the identify method to associate the current session with an authenticated user ID, providing continuity between anonymous and logged-in sessions.

 User metadata can also be enriched with custom attributes such as email, account type, or role.
 These attributes help categorize user behavior and are valuable for segmentation in analytics dashboards.
 In addition to the ID, the SDK automatically captures environment data like browser, operating system, and locale, providing a full picture of the user context.